yaa110/go-persian-calendar/README.md

 Persian Calendar
 ================
-The implementation of the Persian (Hijri-Shamshi, Jalali) Calendar in Go (golang)
+The implementation of the Persian (Solar Hijri) Calendar in Go (golang)